PaceCS/finch-2-joshmininberg/README.md

-# Finch Lightshow
+# Finch Soound

-You will be creating a lightshow using the Finch robot.
-The Finch can do many things, but the simplest utilizes the LEDs in its nose to illuminate it in different colors.
+You will be experimenting with sound using the Finch robot.

-### Computer Color
+### Understanding Sound
-To understand what you will be doing, it is necessary to first learn about how a computer tells a light to be a specific color.
-Computer have multiple ways to tell a device what color to show, but the one that the Finch uses is RGB color.
-RGB tells the light what should be the intensity of the Red, Green, and Blue components of the light.
-This intensity is measured from 0 to 255.
-To gain some familiarity with this, check out [this link](https://www.w3schools.com/colors/colors_rgb.asp).
+Different notes are associated with different frequencies of sound.
+The higher the frequency, the higher the pitch.
+The lower the frequency, the lower the pitch.

 ### Coding the Finch
 You will be experimenting with some code to create three different effects.

-1. **Color Swap** - Have the Finch light up in one color then switch to another color after a second.
+1. **Tone Swap** - Have the Finch play one tone for a second then switch to the second tone.
 The code for this segment is below.
-The sample code first turns the nose red then turns the nose green.
-Try changing the RGB values to see what different colors the Finch can produce.
+The sample code first plays the tone A4 (440 Hz) then plays the tone A3 (220 Hz).
+Try changing the values to see what different tones the Finch can produce.

 ```
-finch.setLED(255,0,0);
+finch.playTone(440, 1000);
 wait(1000);
-finch.setLED(0,255,0);
+finch.playTone(220, 1000);
+wait(1000);
 ```

-2. **Traffic Light** - Have the Finch go through 3 cycles of a traffic light (green, yellow, red).
-Let each cycle last only up to 3 seconds.
+2. **Play Song** - Have the Finch go play the song in the array **arr**.
+The timing is given by the array **time**.

-3. **Light Show** - Create your own custom light show.
+3. **Sound & Light Show** - Create your own custom light show, but this time add sound to it.